 Typically, MCT oil is used as a dietary supplement and added to foods and beverages as a metabolism booster.
 Frequent uses of the oil include:

 MCT oil has a very low smoking point and is only recommended in smaller doses, so it is not ideal for frying.
 Nourish by WebMD recommends 4 to 7 tablespoons in a day.

 MCT oil can be used in baking and cooking and is heralded as a healthier alternative to other cooking oils.
 When used for cooking, however, ensure you do not exceed 320 degrees Fahrenheit because of the oil’s low smoking point.

 Practicing proper storage techniques will ensure a longer shelf life for your MCT oil.

 If you use MCT oil often and have no problem using up a bottle before its recommended “best by” date, it can be kept at room temperature.
 When your bottle of MCT oil has been opened, it should be stored in a cool, dark location, away from any sources of heat or moisture.
 There should be no exposure to direct sunlight.

 Pro Tip: The cabinets next to and above your stove can get warm, so it is best to avoid storing your oils in these locations.
 A better option is to keep MCT oil in a pantry.

-If you find you have trouble using up a bottle before its recommended “best by” date, you can prolong its life by storing it in a refrigerator.
-Unlike many other types of oils, MCT oil will not solidify when refrigerated.
-This can also make it a great use for cool condiments and salad dressings.
+If you have trouble using up a bottle before its recommended “best by” date, you can prolong its life by storing it in a refrigerator.
+Unlike many other oils, MCT oil will not solidify when refrigerated.
+This can also make it great to use for chilled condiments and salad dressings.

 Shelf Life Of MCT Oil